autowarefoundation/autoware.universe/docs/porting-to-ROS2.md

     const double vel_lim = declare_parameter<double>("vel_lim", 25.0);

+This makes the parameter visible to ros2 and its initial value can be set e.g. via a parameter file.

+**NOTE** Any change during runtime with e.g. `ros2 param set` will not alter `vel_lim`!
+See the section on *dynamic reconfigure* to achieve that.

 #### Adjust param file
 Two levels of hierarchy need to be added around the parameters themselves: